vittominacori/watch-token/detail.md

 ---
 component: Detail
-title: Explore our ERC20 Token | WatchToken
+title: Explore our Token | WatchToken
 description: Discover more about our Token.
-View details, explore on Etherscan or add to MetaMask.
+View details, explore or add to MetaMask.
 ---